mnbvcxz123321/learngit/readme.txt

-git is a version contol system. git is free software.
+git is a distributed version contol system. git is free software